 A: No. You are applying to our Executive MBA Program — not a particular format.
 We do ask for your format preference, but this is simply for informational purposes, and it is not binding.
 Admitted students are offered their choice of formats (EMBA or GEMBA), and students formally indicate their format choice when accepting their offer.

 Q: I noticed there are quite a few deadlines.
 When should I apply?

-The first deadline is 10 September, and we will accept applications until late June (or until our class fills).
+The first deadline is 10 August, and we will accept applications until April (or until our class fills).
 In recent cycles, we have used all of our application deadlines, and we encourage applicants to apply as soon as they feel they can put together a strong application.
 As a general rule, we have more flexibility and more scholarship money earlier in the cycle.
 As we move through each round, our class starts to take shape, and our scholarship budget is increasingly allocated.

 Q: I applied in last year’s admissions cycle.
 Is there any special guidance for reapplicants?

 A: Yes!
 If you applied in our prior admissions cycle for our Executive MBA Class of 2022, we would be happy to copy your application over to our new application period.
 To request this action, please complete and submit our Re-applicant Request Form.